BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Conclusion

 \section{Conclusion}

-In this work, we proposed a non-parametric attention that can be easily integrated into an existing architecture to significantly improve its interpretability while maintaining its accuracy.
+In this work, we proposed a non-parametric attention module that can be easily integrated into an existing architecture to significantly improve its interpretability while maintaining its accuracy.
 Specifically, this method improves the usual neural attention mechanism in two ways.
 First, the feature maps resolution was increased using distillation to highlight finer details.
-Second, the neural layer was replaced by a well-designed non-parametric module such that the importance level of the parts composing the object can be visualised using color.
+Second, the neural layer was replaced by a well-designed non-parametric module such that the importance level of the parts composing the object can be visualized using color.
+Through quantitative and qualitative experiments, it is demonstrated that BR-NPA achieves more comprehensive and accurate visual explanations compared to SOTA attention models and visualizations methods across multiple tasks without compromising the classification accuracy.
 Furthermore, it is an easy plugin that could be applied to various problems like fine-grained classification, re-identification, and few-shot classification and produces saliency maps matching the task objective.
-Contrarily to the usual attention, it is easy to integrate it in a complex pretrained architecture without significant accuracy loss.
-In the future, we will run a subjective study to investigate the use of BR-NPA in understanding computer-assisted decisions.
+Contrarily to the usual attention, it is easy to integrate it into a complex pretrained architecture without significant accuracy loss.